MinghuiChen43/awesome-deep-phenomena/README.md

   - <details><summary>Digest</summary> The bias-variance tradeoff tells us that as model complexity increases, bias falls and variances increases, leading to a U-shaped test error curve.
 However, recent empirical results with over-parameterized neural networks are marked by a striking absence of the classic U-shaped test error curve: test error keeps decreasing in wider networks.
 Motivated by the shaky evidence used to support this claim in neural networks, we measure bias and variance in the modern setting.
 We find that both bias and variance can decrease as the number of parameters grows.
 To better understand this, we introduce a new decomposition of the variance to disentangle the effects of optimization and data sampling.

 ## Lottery Ticket Hypothesis

+### Lottery Ticket Hypothesis: 2023

+- Theoretical Characterization of How Neural Network Pruning Affects its Generalization. [[paper]](https://arxiv.org/abs/2301.00335)
+  - Hongru Yang, Yingbin Liang, Xiaojie Guo, Lingfei Wu, Zhangyang Wang.
+  - Key Word: Lottery Ticket Hypothesis; Generalization Bound.
+  - <details><summary>Digest</summary> This work considers a classification task for overparameterized two-layer neural networks, where the network is randomly pruned according to different rates at the initialization.
+It is shown that as long as the pruning fraction is below a certain threshold, gradient descent can drive the training loss toward zero and the network exhibits good generalization performance.
+More surprisingly, the generalization bound gets better as the pruning fraction gets larger.

 ### Lottery Ticket Hypothesis: 2022